Nick Burdi: San Diego Padres

 On December 22, 2020, Burdi signed a minor league contract with the San Diego Padres.
 He did not play in a game in 2021 as he recovered from Tommy John surgery.
-He was assigned to the Triple-A El Paso Chihuahuas to begin the 2022 season, but was released on April 21, 2022, without making an appearance for the organization.
-He re-signed a minor league deal on May 4, 2022.
+Burdi was assigned to the Triple-A El Paso Chihuahuas to begin the 2022 season, but was released on April 21, 2022, without making an appearance for the organization.
+He re-signed with San Diego on a minor league contract on May 4.

 Chicago Cubs

-After the 2022 season, the Chicago Cubs selected Burdi from the Padres in the minor league phase of the Rule 5 draft.
+On December 7, 2022, the Chicago Cubs selected Burdi from the Padres in the minor league phase of the Rule 5 draft.
+Burdi returned from surgery in 2023, making 11 appearances for the Triple-A Iowa Cubs and posting a 3.38 ERA with 19 strikeouts and five saves in 10 2/3 innings pitched.